Skip to content

 F2 high Confirm expiry and clear-on-sign-out behavior for pilot drafts in local storage Engineering 2026-03-21 Manual QA scenario + unit tests around storage cleanup no

-F3 medium Add replay detection criteria (idempotency key + duplicate event suppression) to pilot runbook Engineering 2026-03-21 Integration test using repeated submission payload no
+F3 medium Add replay detection criteria (idempotency key + duplicate event suppression) to pilot runbook Engineering 2026-03-21 Integration test using repeated submission payload yes

 F4 medium Ensure stale data timestamp surfacing in pilot UI/operations process Product + Engineering 2026-03-21 Focused component tests + offline UI walkthrough evidence yes